When should I receive my redundancy payment in the UK? (2026 timeline and rules)

 - Your employer must pay you on your last day or an agreed date in writing, with full calculations provided within 14 days of employment ending.

 - If you need to challenge your payment, act quickly.
-You have ony three months from your last day to file a tribunal claim, after completing ACAS conciliation.
+You have only three months less one day from your last day to file an employment tribunal claim, after completing ACAS Early Conciliation, which can extend your deadline by up to six weeks.

 - Seek legal advice immediately if payments are missed, calculations seem wrong, or your case involves discrimination or complex disputes.